 Ayn Rand and Objectivism are both very polarizing subjects on the internet and elsewhere.
 Internet Backdraft often results from mentions of her work, largely because of her philosophy but also because of the poor quality of the prose demonstrated in "Atlas Shrugged" and elsewhere.
 Ironically, among academic philosophers her work is one of the few subjects that isn't particularly polarizing - nearly everyone hates it.
 When the first academic book about Rand's philosophy appeared in 1971, its author declared writing about Rand "a treacherous undertaking" that could lead to "guilt by association" merely for taking her seriously.
 Even philosophers like Robert Nozick who agree with most of her conclusions think her arguments for them are incoherent.

 Regardless, the socio-economic and political implications of her philosophy mean that it has continued to receive heavy funding and promotion.
 Think-tanks founded by Objectivism's proponents, such as the Ayn Rand Institute and The Atlas Society, have promoted Objectivist ideas for many decades, and Lobbyists have successfully put her books on the political philosophy courses in several colleges in the USA.
 That said, Objectivism is not entirely an "Astroturf" ('fake grassroots') movement.
-There was a genuine upswing in popular interest in Neoliberal and Austrian philosophers including Rand, Friedman, and von Mises in the period between the Savings and Loan Bust of 1986-1995 and the Great Recession of 2008-, and particularly between 1995 and the popping of the Dot Com bubble in 2001.
+There was a genuine upswing of popular interest in Rand and other Neoliberal and Austrian philosophers such as Hayek, Friedman, and von Mises in the period between the Savings and Loan Bust of 1986-1995 and the Great Recession of 2008, and particularly between 1995 and the popping of the Dot Com bubble in 2001.

 Some Americans found her writings especially evocative in the economic climate circa early 2009.
 Her sales are on the rise and commentators have noted it.
 Mind you, the sales of Karl Marx's works are also on the rise.
 There could be other reasons as well.
 Her pen name is allegedly a contraction of her birth name: "Рзнбаум" (Cyrillic for Rznbaum) resembles "Randayn" when handwritten.
 Her name is pronounced like the German 'Ein' - rhymes with "mine", though some online detractors use the mnemonic "Ein Reich, Ein Volk, Ayn Rand".
 Annoying Objectivists by consistently, repeatedly pronouncing it as if it were merely a creative spelling of "Ann" can also be fun.